-A Seattle native, 26-year-old Tyra found her way to Climbing Out of Homelessness after hitting rock bottom.
+A Seattle native, 26-year-old Tyra found her way to Recovery Beyond after hitting rock bottom.
 “I was hopeless, and living in a car,” she said, “I was pregnant with my second child and fighting to get my oldest back.”
 Staying clean and sober with support from colleagues and staff at the program has opened up new doors for her, and she is optimistic about the continued opportunities she will experience in this program.
 “This is an amazing opportunity and staying clean will bring more opportunities like this my way.”

 30-year-old Julie from Parkland, WA takes a God-centered approach to her climb.
 She feels a closer relationship with God brought her into the program and will continue to guide her through the challenges and trials ahead while she builds relationships with others and grows to “be a light in the world.”
 When asked why she wanted to join the climb team, Julie replied, “Going through things you never thought you’d go through will only take you places you’d never thought you’d go,” an apt message about climbing mountains in both the physical and emotional world.